-In response to the letter to the editor in In response to the letter to the editor in the Sept.
-23, 1976, issue of The Worldwide News about cutting down on the "Local Church News Wrap-Up" section of the paper - I wholeheartedly agree with Mrs. Joel Robinson!
-I find this section of the paper rather useless and boring.
-I suggest each issue have four or five irches write a short article on their recent activities limiting the articles to two or three hundred words.
-The editor could solicit the articles two months in advance, inviting the church areas worldwide to respond.
-This could be done by church size, alphabetically or by some other type of system.
-Since this would leave a lot of extra snace into would leave a not octal space in the paper, may I suggest a very important way to use it?
-I am one of the breathren who would like to see an itinerary of Mr. H.W.
-Armstrong's activities, as well as Garner Ted Armstrong's schedule, so we could pray in detail - beating our prayers fine about the Work God is having them. do: The Worldwide News is a fine-quality paper that I easily devour except for the "Local Church News Wrap-Up."
+In response to the letter to the editor in the Sept.
+23, 1976, issucofThe Worldwide News about cutting down on the "Local Church News Wrap-Up" section of the paper-I wholeheartedly agree with Mrs. Joel Robinson!
+I find this section of the news with the world with the section of the news either unders and hearing. paper rather useless and boring. paper rather useless and boring.

+I suggest each issue have four or five local churches write a short article on their recent activities Ilmiting the articles to two or three hundred words.
+The editor could solicit the articles two months in advance, survey would indicate that:

+inviting the church areas worldwide to respond.
+This could be done by church size, alphabetically or by some other type Since this would leave a lot of extra Since this would leave a lot of extra space in the paper, may I suggest a very important way to use it?
+I am one of the brethren who would like to see an itinerary of Mr. H.W.
+Armstrong's activities, as well as Garner Ted Armstrong's schedule, so we could be still be still as the course of the c so we could pray in detail - beating our prayers fine about the Work God is having them do.
+The Worldwide News is a fine-quality paper that I easily devour except for the "Local Church News Wrap-Up."
 Lawrence E. Stremcha Philipsburg, Mont.

 I like the "Local Church News Wrap-Up."
 Now and then I see a report from someone I have met in the past.
 Keep it up.
 C.B.
-Henderson Hillsdale, Mich.
+Henderson Hillsdale, Mich becoming increasingly distressed by the becoming increasingly distressed by the ever-burgeoning amount of space given to that section of the paper.
+In nearly every issue, "Warp-Up" takes three pages and now nearly four.
+Unless some restrictions are made, this feature could grow to such a size as to force out other articles of more importance and interest.
+Inportance and interest.

 I agree with the comment of Mrs. Joel Robinson in the Sept.
-23 WN concerning "Local Church News Wrap-Up."
-I am "It's the only part we rarely read.
+23 WN concerning

+"Local Church News Wrap-Up."
+I am

+"It's the only part we rarely read.